meleantonio/perils-stab-prices/docs/index.md

 ## If there is any problem:

-Open an issue in the [Github repository](https://github.com/meleantonio/perils-stab-prices), or contact Antonio Mele at meleantonio@gmail.com
+[Open an issue](https://github.com/meleantonio/perils-stab-prices/issues)in the [Github repository](https://github.com/meleantonio/perils-stab-prices), or contact Antonio Mele at meleantonio@gmail.com